 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-If your tap water tastes a little off, or you just want the peace of mind that comes with knowing exactly what’s in your glass, a reverse osmosis (RO) system can make a world of difference.
+If your tap water tastes a little off, leaves spots on your dishes, or you just want the peace of mind that comes with knowing exactly what’s in your glass, a reverse osmosis (RO) system can make a world of difference.
 These (usually) under-sink units push water through multiple filters and a semipermeable membrane to strip away sediment, heavy metals, and other contaminants, delivering crisp, clean water straight from the faucet.

-Through extensive research, we’ve found some of the best RO systems on the market and tested three of them.
+Through extensive research, we’ve found some of the best RO systems on the market and tested four of them in real homes with chlorinated municipal water.
 Our top pick, the Apec Water ROES-PH75, impressed us with its reliable performance, mineral-enhancing filter, and long-lasting components.
 It’s an excellent choice for households that want dependable filtration without complicated maintenance.

-In this guide, we’ll explain what to look for when choosing the best reverse osmosis system for your home and share several top-tested options to suit different needs and budgets.
+In this guide, we’ll explain what to look for when choosing the best reverse osmosis system for your home, how your local water quality should shape your decision, and share several top-tested options to suit different needs and budgets.

 ↓ Jump to Review